 15.1 Measurement

-By September 30, 2010, the Parties shall ensure that meters are installed on all PODs listed in Exhibit E, consistent with the requirements of this section 15.
-The amount of power measured by such meters shall be used by BPA for billing purposes.
+By September 30, 2027, the Parties shall ensure that meters are installed on all PODs listed in Exhibit E, consistent with the requirements of this section 15.
+Unless otherwise stated in Exhibit E, the amount of power measured by such meters shall be used by BPA for billing purposes.
 If the Parties agree that metering is economically or technologically impractical, then:

 (1) the Parties shall use scheduled amounts to measure the amount of power purchased if such power is scheduled into or out of «Customer Name»’s service territory; or

-(2) the Parties shall use mutually acceptable load profiles to measure the amount of power purchased if such power is not scheduled.
+(2) the Parties shall use mutually acceptable load profiles to measure the amount of power purchased if such power is not scheduled; or

+(3) the Parties shall use meter data provided by «Customer Name» to BPA in a mutually agreed manner to measure the amount of power purchased.

-If the metering equipment associated with the meters listed in Exhibit E fails to properly measure or record the interval readings, then BPA shall apply the procedure set out in the Meter Usage Data Estimations provision of the Wholesale Power Rate Schedules and GRSPs to determine the appropriate billing adjustment.
+If the metering equipment associated with the meters listed in Exhibit E fails to properly measure or record the interval readings, then BPA shall follow the Metering Usage Data Estimation Provision of BPA’s applicable Wholesale Power Rate Schedules and GRSPs to determine the appropriate billing adjustment.

 The rights to locate meters and access facilities granted to BPA pursuant to this section 15 are subject to the terms of any applicable agreement between «Customer Name» and Transmission Services addressing the location, cost responsibility, access, maintenance, testing, and liability of the Parties with respect to meters.

-15.2 Existing BPA Owned Meters
+15.2 BPA Owned Meters

-At BPA’s expense, BPA shall operate, maintain, and replace, as necessary, all existing metering equipment owned by BPA that is needed to plan, schedule, and bill forpower«Customer Name» authorizes BPA to maintain and replace any metering equipment on «Customer Name»’s facilities that is reasonably necessary to forecast, plan, schedule, and bill for power.
-With reasonable notice from BPA, and for the purpose of implementing this provision, «Customer Name» shall grant BPA reasonable physical access to BPA owned meters at BPA’s request.
+At BPA’s expense, BPA shall operate, maintain, and replace, as necessary, all metering equipment owned by BPA that is needed to plan, schedule, and bill for «Customer Name»’s power needs under this Agreement consistent with «Customer Name»’s Network Operating Agreement, BPA’s Metering Application Requirements, or their successors, or other agreements «Customer Name» has with BPA. «Customer Name» authorizes BPA to maintain and replace any BPA owned metering equipment on «Customer Name»’s facilities that is reasonably necessary to forecast, plan, schedule, and bill for power.
+With reasonable notice from BPA, and for the purpose of implementing this provision, «Customer Name» shall grant BPA reasonable physical access to BPA owned meters at BPA’s request, consistent with «Customer Name»’s Network Operating Agreement, BPA’s Metering Application Requirements, or their successors, or other agreements «Customer Name» has with BPA.

-BPA shall give «Customer Name» access to meter data from the BPA owned meters listed in Exhibit E.

-If, at any time, BPA or «Customer Name» determines that a BPA owned meter is defective or inaccurate, then BPA shall adjust, repair, or replace the meter to provide accurate metering as soon as practical.
+If, at any time, either Party determines that a BPA owned meter is defective or inaccurate, then BPA shall adjust, repair, or replace the meter to provide accurate metering as soon as practical consistent with «Customer Name»’s Network Operating Agreement, BPA’s Metering Application Requirements, or their successors, or other agreements «Customer Name» has with BPA.

 15.3 Non-BPA Owned Meters

-15.3.1 Customer Owned Meters
+15.3.1 Non-BPA Owned Meters Owned by «Customer Name»

-«Customer Name» shall operate, maintain, and replace, as necessary at «Customer Name»’s expense, all non-BPA metering equipment owned by «Customer Name» that is needed by BPA to forecast, plan, schedule, and bill for power for:
+At «Customer Name»’s expense, «Customer Name» shall operate, maintain, and replace, as necessary, all non-BPA metering equipment owned by «Customer Name» that is needed by BPA to forecast, plan, schedule, and bill for power for:

 (1) points of interconnection between «Customer Name»’s system and parties other than BPA;